 Praised for his “matinee idol charm and charisma,” “a beautiful, luscious baritone,” and “a compelling, commanding stage presence” by publications such as Opera News, the Star Tribune, and the Houston Chronicle, Gabriel Preisser received rave reviews once again for his performance of Lt.
 Gordon in the world-première of Kevin Putz’s Pulitzer Prize-winning Silent Night with Minnesota Opera.
 He then took his portrayal of Lt.
 Gordon to Opera Philadelphia and most recently, Cincinnati Opera in 2014.
 This season, he sings Harold Hill in The Music Man at Colorado Symphony; Tommy in Brigadoon with Gulf Shore Opera, Guglielmo in Cosí fan tutte, Marchese in La traviata, Le Mari in Les Mamelles de Tiresias with Opera Orlando, and Masetto in Don Giovanni at Opera Tampa.
 He also appears in concert singing Belshazaar’s Feast with Canterbury Chorale.

-This season, he sings Harold Hill in The Music Man at Colorado Symphony; Tommy in Brigadoon with Gulf Shore Opera, Guglielmo in Cosí fan tutte, Marchese in La traviata, Oscar Jaffee in On the 20th Century with Skylark Opera, Le Mari in Les Mamelles de Tiresias with Opera Orlando, and Masetto in Don Giovanni at Opera Tampa.
+This season, he sings Harold Hill in The Music Man at Colorado Symphony; Tommy in Brigadoon with Gulf Shore Opera, Guglielmo in Cosí fan tutte, Marchese in La traviata, Le Mari in Les Mamelles de Tiresias with Opera Orlando, and Masetto in Don Giovanni at Opera Tampa.
 He also appears in concert singing Belshazaar’s Feast with Canterbury Chorale.
 Next season, he makes his début with Michigan Opera Theatre.